cmccarthy1/docs/docs/ml/toolkit/clustering/kdtree.md

 Syntax: `.ml.clust.kd.newtree[data;leafsz]`

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
--   `leafsz` is the minimum number of data points contained within each leaf of the tree.
+-   `leafsz` is the minimum number of datapoints contained within each leaf of the tree.

 returns a k-d tree table with the following columns